mahlonsmith/ruby-ezmlm/README.md

 This is a ruby interface for interacting with ezmlm-idx, an email list manager for use with the Qmail MTA.
-(The -idx provides an extended feature set over the initial ezmlm environment.)
+(The -idx provides an extended feature set over the initial ezmlm environment), and messages therein.

 http://untroubled.org/ezmlm/